aleshaleksey/fansys23/08-spell-list.md

 - The physical form of the hand is not its essence.
 Any material destroyed by attacks against it is gathered again from the surrounding ground.
 - The hand has a 5ft reach, and may not leave the ground.

-**Upcast**: For every extra MP dice used above 2 the damage increases by 1d12 or duration increases by 1 minute.
+**Upcast**: For every extra MP die used above 2 the damage increases by 1d12 or the duration increases by 1 minute.
 If the MP dice total is 3 or higher for a local casting, working the hand becomes a "secondary action".

 **Global**: As local.
 However, the hand may not move further than 100ft from the point it was called.
 For every extra 2 MP dice the hand persists for an extra hour.